CatVeiga/ArcadeGamePrincessFrog/README.md

 ## Aknowlegments

-I learned many things with this project, and for me it's more easier than the memory game, since I decided to complete this project right before I finished the memory game, so I remembered how I do make things work.
+I learned many things with this project, and for me was easier than the memory game, since I decided to complete this project right before I finished the memory game, so I remembered how I did things work.
 Although I'm not complete the game, missing a few details.
 But I want to add those things a soon as possible.

 ## License